jesselumarie/jesselumarie.com/blog/content/codecademy_portfolio.md

 Category: Web Development, Programming
 Tags: javascript, ruby on rails, web development
 Slug: codecademy_portfolio
-Authors: Jesse Furmanek
+Authors: Jesse Lumarie
-Summary: A little [something](http://jessefurmanek.com/blog/codecademy_portfolio.html) to show of my work at Codecademy Labs: Offline.
+Summary: A little [something](http://jesselumarie.com/blog/codecademy_portfolio.html) to show of my work at Codecademy Labs: Offline.

 For the past three months, I've been attending the Codecademy Labs: Offline course in Chicago through their partnership with Dev Bootcamp, [ReSkill USA][reskill-usa].
 One of the final Ruby on Rails projects for the course involved creating a landing page that showcased our newly acquired web development skills.
 Having created a [landing page][mywebsite] of my own earlier in the course, I decided to flesh out the idea a little bit -- enter this little ditty:

 [![Codecademy Projects](/blog/theme/images/site_content/codecademy_projects_screenshot.png)][codecademy-portfolio]

-[Codecademyportfolio.jessefurmanek.com][codecademy-portfolio] is a rails app that shows off all of the sites and pseudo-sites[^1] that I created during my time at [Codecademy Labs: Offline][codecademy-labs].
+[Codecademyportfolio.jesselumarie.com][codecademy-portfolio] is a rails app that shows off all of the sites and pseudo-sites[^1] that I created during my time at [Codecademy Labs: Offline][codecademy-labs].
 Most of the sites are part of the Codecademy curriculum, a few come from tutorials around the web, and others still are sites that I created on my own.
 The app uses Rails to model, route, and display the website data, Heroku to serve it, and the JavaScript library [Shuffle.js][shuffle-js][^2] to create the shifting effect seen when selecting new filters.

 The code for all the sites listed in the portfolio (as well as the code for the [portfolio itself][github-portfolio]) are up on [Github][github], so feel free to take a look under the hood.